AI

 Forrester predicts that nearly 80% of legal sector jobs will be significantly reshaped by AI.
 But the work that survives involves judgment, inference, common sense, and interpersonal skills - exactly what AI cannot replicate.

-The absence of specific AI training may leave the next generation of lawyers underprepared - risking ethical missteps, malpractice, and diminished client services.
+These programs focus on understanding AI capabilities and limitations, not just operating specific tools.
+The absence of this training may leave lawyers underprepared - risking ethical missteps, malpractice, and diminished client services.

 Your competitive advantage starts now